 Von Walden took a tentative step forward on a snow-covered ice floe and found himself waist deep in the Arctic Ocean.
 He was immediately shocked by the freezing cold water in spite of his Arctic immersion survival suit.
 Part snowmobile suit, part life preserver, the suit kept his head above water, but the cold was penetrating.
 “We swam about 30 feet in training, and could barely move after that, it’s so cold,” Walden said.
 “So you do not want to go in this ocean.”
 He pushed himself back up onto solid ice, and continued his work.

-Walden, a professor of Civil and Environmental Engineering at Washington State University’s Laboratory for Atmospheric Research, had joined the Norwegian Young Sea Ice Cruise, a six-month expeditionary study of drifting Arctic sea ice, earlier that month.
+Walden, a professor of Civil and Environmental Engineering at Washington State University’s Laboratory for Atmospheric Research, had joined the Norwegian Young Sea Ice Cruise earlier that spring.
 In January of 2015, researchers from the Norwegian Polar Institute sailed the Lance (“lan-sa”) to 83°N 21°E, a point more than 1500 miles north of Oslo.
 Once there, they tethered the ship to an ice floe to drift with the ice pack.
 The Lance served as the expedition’s base, and the ice around it became a floating research camp.

-Walden had been a visiting scientist on the Norwegian research vessel Lance for a little over six months.
-That morning the crew had awoken that morning to find the ship surrounded by open water, and ice sheets rapidly breaking up around them.
+Walden had been a visiting scientist on the Lance for a little over six months.
+The crew had woken that morning to find the ship surrounded by open water, ice sheets rapidly breaking up around them.
 “That whole day we started getting equipment off the ice,” he told me.
 “It was just like Swiss cheese.
-You’re middle of the ocean walking around on this raft of ice, and if anything compromised that you’d be floating!”
+You’re in middle of the ocean walking around on this raft of ice, and if anything compromised that you’d be floating!”

 “You’re out there working on this very thin veneer of ice, and you just have this really strange feeling that there is a mass of water – thousands of feet of water – beneath you, and you’re just walking around on the ocean.”

 At the American Geophysical Union (AGU) fall 2016 meeting in San Francisco, the researchers reported an alarming discovery: thinning Arctic sea ice is melting even during the winter months.
-Sea ice usually reflects solar radiation back into space, but with snow and ice replaced by darker open water, much of that radiation is absorbed.
-While there isn’t enough data yet to know definitively, the reduced ice cover could lead to increased Arctic amplification, say the researchers.
+Sea ice usually reflects solar radiation back into space, but with melting snow and ice replaced by darker open water, much of that radiation is absorbed.
+While there isn’t enough data yet to know definitively, the researchers reported that reduced ice cover could lead to increased Arctic amplification.

 “One of the major results we found is that when high winds would come from the major weather systems, it pushed the ice around, and that would cause mixing in the ocean,” said Walden.
 “Warmer water, from about 40 meters down, was getting mixed up and we actually saw a couple inches of ice melt in the winter.
 That means the ice isn’t growing at a time when it should be growing.
 We were really making the first measurements of processes in the new Arctic.”